socialcodia/RestApi/README.md

 ## Forgot Password

-To send the Forgot Password request, Accept only post request only one parameter
+To send the Forgot Password request, Accept only post request with only one parameter
 * Email

 The end point of Forgot Password is `forgotPassword`